Gearbox > Manual gearbox selector rod oil seal change on Austin Mini

 Op 06

-Drill the oil seal.
+Drill the rod seal.
 Use the Ø3 mm drill bit and the drill.

 Make sure to position the drill bit correctly and control the angle of the drill.
-Do not machine either the selector shaft or the aluminum casing.
+Do not machine either the selector rod or the gearbox case.

 Make sure to position the drill bit correctly and control the angle of the drill.
-Do not machine either the selector shaft or the aluminum casing.
+Do not machine either the selector rod or the gearbox case.

 Op 07

-Screw a Ø3.5 mm wood screw into the oil seal.
+Screw a Ø3.5 mm wood screw into the rod seal.
 Screw in by hand.

 Op 08

-Drill the aluminum bush.
+Drill the alloy sleeve.
 Use the Ø3 mm drill bit and the drill.

 Always position the drill bit correctly and control the angle of the drill.
-Do not machine either the selector shaft or the aluminum casing.
+Do not machine either the selector rod or the gearbox case.

 Always position the drill bit correctly and control the angle of the drill.
-Do not machine either the selector shaft or the aluminum casing.
+Do not machine either the selector rod or the gearbox case.

 No need to drill the bush all the way through.
 It is enough that the hole is deep enough for the wood screw to grip.